treyhendrix/ani-ratios/Scripts/GRANH1_R_Code.md

 This document contains the R code used to produce the analyses, figures, and supplemental material for the manuscript titled “No evidence for adaptive sex ratio adjustment in a cooperatively breeding bird with helpful helpers.”
+The complete list of authors is Trey C. Hendrix and Christina Riehl.
 This manuscript is currently under peer review.

 # Required Packages